How to Declutter Kids’ Clothes (And Why it Matters)

-So you have 28 storage totes of outgrown kid clothes in your garage, organized by gender, size, and possibly also by season.
+So you’re searching for tips for how to declutter kids’ clothes.
+Mayyyybe you have 28 storage totes of outgrown kid clothes in your garage, organized by assumed gender, size, and possibly also by season.
 (Or maybe you just chucked it into the totes to organize “later.”)

 If you work full time, or you’re at home with a high needs newborn or something, maybe you’ll only be able to get through one or two totes today.
 If you’re a stay at home mom of school-age kiddos, maybe you can finish everything.

 This isn’t all or nothing.
 Something is better than nothing.

 - Keep – Sentimental: These are things you might save for your future grandkids, or maybe just to hold in your hands and smile at the memories they hold for you.
 They could be a special handmade item, or something worn to a certain memorable occasion.

 - Donate: Perfectly good items only.

 - Trash: Maybe you didn’t realize how worn out or stained it was when you originally stored it!

 Some things to consider as you declutter your kids’ clothes:

 How much laundry do you want to do?

 Remember how much laundry you did when your kids were babies?
 Remember how many outfits they had in their closets or dressers that still hadn’t been worn, when the washing machine was FULL of things that HAD been worn?
 The next kid doesn’t necessarily need 52 spring dresses.
 Just because something is nice AND in good shape AND timeless doesn’t mean you HAVE to save it for a future child.
 You can just save your few favorites.
 Really, kids don’t need the gigantic wardrobes they often end up with.
 And you’ll be thankful when you have less laundry to wash, fold, organize, and store, and more time to snuggle your baby.